AtkinYaliz/UI-IDE/examples/katas/fizz-buzz.md

 ```

 __Stage 2 - new requirements__
-A number is _fizz_ if it is divisible by 3 or if it has a 3 in it
+A number is _Fizz_ if it is divisible by 3 or if it has a 3 in it
-A number is _buzz_ if it is divisible by 5 or if it has a 5 in it
+A number is _Buzz_ if it is divisible by 5 or if it has a 5 in it

 For exemple:
 53 should return _FizzBuzz_ (contain 5 and 3)